Author Archives: admin

 By Michael F. Duggan

 On the evening of November 8, 2016, I started watching the election returns.
 It was early and all of the pundits on the cable propaganda stations for both sides were charged and upbeat.
-After about a half hour, I decided to watch a movie, so I put a DVD in the player.
+After a half hour, I decided to watch a movie, so I put a DVD in the player.
 It was the 1995 Robert Downey, Jr. historical comedy-drama, Restoration.
+I would stop the film and check on the election coverage every half hour to 45 minutes.

-I know that elections aren’t like particle physics.
+And for the record, I know that elections aren’t like particle physics.

 Serendipity and the Dead